 It will be structured in English, versioned like infrastructure, and executed through agents.

-you need explainability built into the bones—not glued on after deployment.
+If you're building systems with real autonomy, you need explainability built into the bones—not glued on after deployment.

 We’ve crossed the threshold where explainability is no longer optional—it’s operational.